 There can be no doubt that 2020 has been a year codified by unrest and uncertainty.
-It has been a difficult year, the IRS did no favors; opining that deductions, which support Paycheck Protection Program (PPP) forgiveness, were not deductible.
+It has been a difficult year, and the IRS did no favors opining that deductions, which support Paycheck Protection Program (PPP) forgiveness, were not deductible.

 Fortunately, the latest round of COVID-19 relief legislation, the Consolidated Appropriations Act, 2021, passed by Congress on Dec.
 21, 2020 and signed into law by the president on Dec.
 27, 2020, reinstates the deduction which was clearly intended at the onset of the program.
 Furthermore, it confirms that PPP forgiveness warrants a basis increase (as tax-exempt income).
 These provisions should serve to bolster cash positions of many businesses still largely affected by the coronavirus pandemic as we enter 2021.

 While the legislation contains several provisions related to the original PPP, it introduces a second round of funding to qualifying borrowers.
 The requirements are more rigid this time around as borrowers will have to show a significant decline in gross revenue (amongst other criteria) to qualify.
 Key provisions are as follows.

 - Borrowers cannot have more than 300 employees.

 - Borrowers must demonstrate a decline in gross receipts of at least 25% as compared to any quarter in 2019.
 Importantly, borrowers need only show it meets this test for a single quarter.
 (Special rules apply to calculating gross receipt reductions for nonprofit and veterans organizations.)